 2. Note to Self (Signal, Telegram)

-Signal and Telegram are one of the few mobile messaging apps that give you your own space to create notes, save URLs, and more.
+Signal and Telegram are among the few mobile messaging apps that give you your own space to create notes, save URLs, and more.
 Dubbed “Note to Self” on Signal this looks just like any other contact in your list.
 However, it is reserved for your own notes.
 In a sensible touch, notes are synchronized with linked devices too.
 Telegram has its own take on this feature too, as it allows you to use the Saved Messages menu to store media, files, and forwarded messages.

 You could technically replicate the feature by creating a group with someone else and then kicking the contact out, leaving you as the sole member.
 Nevertheless, it’d be much better to see a native option in WhatsApp.